Osiris myth: Sources

 Other types of religious texts give evidence for the myth, such as two Middle Kingdom texts: the Dramatic Ramesseum Papyrus and the Ikhernofret Stela.
 The papyrus describes the coronation of Senusret I, whereas the stela alludes to events in the annual festival of Khoiak.
 Rituals in both these festivals reenacted elements of the Osiris myth.
 The most complete ancient Egyptian account of the myth is the Great Hymn to Osiris, an inscription from the Eighteenth Dynasty (c.
 1550–1292 BCE) that gives the general outline of the entire story but includes little detail.
 Another important source is the Memphite Theology, a religious narrative that includes an account of Osiris's death as well as the resolution of the dispute between Horus and Set.
 This narrative associates the kingship that Osiris and Horus represent with Ptah, the creator deity of Memphis.
 The text was long thought to date back to the Old Kingdom (c.
 2686–2181 BCE) and was treated as a source for information about the early stages in the development of the myth.
 Since the 1970s, however, Egyptologists have concluded that the text dates to the New Kingdom at the earliest.

 Rituals in honor of Osiris are another major source of information.
-Some of these texts are found on the walls of temples that date from the New Kingdom, the Ptolemaic era (323–30 BCE), or the Roman era (30 BCE to the fourth century AD).
+Some of these texts are found on the walls of temples that date from the New Kingdom, the Ptolemaic era (323–30 BCE), or the Roman era (30 BCE to the fourth century CE).
 Some of these late ritual texts, in which Isis and Nephthys lament their brother's death, were adapted into funerary texts.
 In these texts, the goddesses' pleas were meant to rouse Osiris—and thus the deceased person—to live again.

 Magical healing spells, which were used by Egyptians of all classes, are the source for an important portion of the myth, in which Horus is poisoned or otherwise sickened, and Isis heals him.
 The spells identify a sick person with Horus so that he or she can benefit from the goddess's efforts.
 The spells are known from papyrus copies, which serve as instructions for healing rituals, and from a specialized type of inscribed stone stela called a cippus.
 People seeking healing poured water over these cippi, an act that was believed to imbue the water with the healing power contained in the text, and then drank the water in hope of curing their ailments.
 The theme of an endangered child protected by magic also appears on inscribed ritual wands from the Middle Kingdom, which were made centuries before the more detailed healing spells that specifically connect this theme with the Osiris myth.